Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

 database operations and handle transactions effectively.

-That concludes the documentation for the Begin Transaction, Commit Statement, and Cancel Transaction features in SurrealDB ORM.
+That concludes the documentation for the Begin Transaction, Commit Statement, and Cancel Transaction features in Surreal ORM.
 Use the recommended approaches to perform transactions, commit changes, handle cancellations, and manage your database operations effectively.